-Despite being skinny, pigeon-toed, half-deaf and effeminate, this highly emotional performer was the most popular singer of the pre-Elvis era.
+Despite being skinny, pigeon-toed, half-deaf (he partially lost his hearing as a child and had to use a hearing aid) and effeminate, this highly emotional performer was the most popular singer of the pre-Elvis era.

 Indeed, when Elvis first started out he was often introduced on stage as “the new Johnnie Ray”.